RB99175/RB99175.github.io_1/README.md

 # Game : Welcome to the World Flag ( self-scoring)

+# Software component used
+- HTML/CSS
+- Javascript

+# Versioning
+- Version v.0.0.1 date: December 12th, 2019.

+# Authors
+- Roopali Bhandarkar
+- Software Engineer

 # How to play this game
-- User will see 10 grids each containg an image for a flag and a drop down menu containing all 10 countries names.
+- User will see 10 grids each containg an image for a flag and a drop down menu containing 10 countries names.
+- User needs to click on the "Start Game" button and the timer will be kicked off.
+- User will get 60 secs to complete the game and a pop will show up the score after completion of 60 secs.
 - User needs to select the accurate country name which corresponde to that cell and keep moving on till the user is       done with all 10.
-- At the end of the game, User needs to click on the " Get Results" button where the user will see the output.
-- User can close the popup button and can play the game again

 # Link - https://www.countryflags.io
 - This link does not allow to copy the api direclty so used the link for 10 countries and flag and created the object     array.

 # Plan bronze
 - Defined the project layout using piece of paper